sio/homelab/ansible/roles/morebooks/README.migration.md

   unmetered

+# Migration to a VM hosted at home

+Because of 2022 Russia-Ukraine conflict and subsequent ban of Russian banks by VISA/MasterCard I was unable to continue renting VPS from Hetzner.
+I decided to migrate morebooks.ml to a VM hosted at home and expose it via Cloudflare Argo Tunnel.

+Migration steps:

+- Swith DNS nameservers for morebooks.ml to Cloudflare
+- Setup local VM for morebooks.ml
+- Expose VM via Cloudflare tunnel

 # DONE: Migrate to Hetzner Cloud VPS (July 2020)

 Scaleway has discontinued their baremetal ARM instances (support ended on July